dotnet/docs/docs/machine-learning/how-to-guides/install-ml-net-cli.md

 ## Uninstall the CLI package

-To uninstall the ML.NET CLI you would need to use the package ID which you can get from the `dotnet tool list -g` command.
-For example, to uninstall the ARM version of the ML.NET CLI on Mac, type the following command to uninstall the package from your local machine:
+To uninstall the ML.NET CLI use the package ID you can get from running the `dotnet tool list --global` command.
+Then, use the `dotnet tool uninstall --global` command:

 ### [Windows](#tab/windows)